joxedanielc/acme-project/README.md

 ### Functions

-The file `functions.ts` contains the logic to normalize the data to an interface in order to use the response to render the data.
+The file `functions.ts` contains the logic to normalize the data to an interface in order to use the response to render it.

 ### Utils

-The file `utils.ts` contains the interfaces to create the expected objects with its properties, and the functions that handle the set of data.
+The file `utils.ts` contains the interfaces to create the expected objects with its properties, and the functions that handle the data set.

 ## Run Locally